-A: You may change your vote or revoke your proxy at any time before it is voted at the Annual Meeting.
-To change your vote or revoke your proxy, you may (1) notify our Corporate Secretary in writing at Heat Biologics, Inc. 801 Capitola Drive, Suite 12 Durham, North Carolina 27713; (2) submit a later-dated proxy (either by mail, telephone or internet), subject to the voting deadlines that are described on the proxy card or voting instruction form, as applicable; or (3) deliver to our Corporate Secretary another duly executed proxy bearing a later date.
-You may also revoke your proxy by appearing at the meeting in person and voting your shares.
-Attendance at the meeting will not, by itself, revoke a proxy.
+A: You may change your vote or revoke your proxy at any time before the final vote at the 2017 Annual Meeting.
+To change your vote or revoke your proxy if you are the record holder, you may (1) notify our Corporate Secretary in writing at Heat Biologics, Inc. 801 Capitola Drive, Suite 12, Durham, North Carolina 27713; (2) submit a later-dated proxy (either by mail or internet), subject to the voting deadlines that are described on the proxy card or voting instruction form, as applicable; (3) deliver to our Corporate Secretary another duly executed proxy bearing a later date; or (4) by appearing at the 2017 Annual Meeting in person and voting your shares.
+Attendance at the meeting will not, by itself, revoke a proxy unless you specifically so request.